hummy123/hummy123.github.io/_posts/2025-02-05-Zipping-Unrolled-Linked-Lists.md

 In that ecosystem, it massively outperformed all of the competing and comparable data structures I could find, where this Rope was often more than 10x faster than two other Rope implementations (one in the [ocaml-bazaar repository](https://github.com/backtracking/ocaml-bazaar) and [zed](https://github.com/ocaml-community/zed) which is often the community's first choice and not to be confused by the Zed editor written in Rust).
 It is also often 10x faster than my own [OCaml "piecerope" implementation](https://github.com/hummy123/ocaml-piecerope) which was an attempt to combine VS Code style "Piece Trees" with the Rope (mostly sticking to the Piece Tree side of things).

-So it's a pretty good Rope.
+So, it's a pretty good Rope.
 That criticism doesn't hold water.

 There is also the [latency argument](https://news.ycombinator.com/item?id=37821854).
 Because the Gap Buffer (including traditional mutable Gap Buffers) has constant-time operations where the cursor is but worst case O(n) operations when moving the from one node to the next, the user might perceive lag during individual operations, even though the total time taken for all operations is technically faster.